luapower/cbframe/cbframe.md

 > To change the stack, update the memory around ESP (RSP) directly, and update ESP (RSP).

-You can implement the full ABI rules on top of it, or if you only have a few problematic callbacks to work out, you can discover how arguments are passed in each case by using the included CPU state dumper.
+You can implement a full ABI on top of it, or if you only have a few problematic callbacks to work out, you can discover how arguments are passed on a case-by-case basis by inspecting the CPU state.

 Like ffi callbacks, cbframes are limited resources.
-There's a hard 1024 limit on them, which you can change in the code.
+You can create up to 1024 simultaneous cbframe objects (and you can change this limit in the code).

-The API is similar to that of ffi callbacks:
+The API is similar to the API for ffi callbacks:

 ~~~{.lua}
 local cbframe = require'cbframe'